ExpediaGroup/graphql-component/README.md

 Enable debug logging with `DEBUG=graphql-component:*`

-### Activating fixtures
+### Activating mocks

-To intercept resolvers with mock fixtures execute this app with `GRAPHQL_DEBUG=1` enabled.
+To intercept resolvers with mocks execute this app with `GRAPHQL_DEBUG=1` enabled.

-In this example it must be done since no actual resolvers is implemented (with the exception of listing).
+In this example it must be done since no actual resolvers are implemented (with the exception of listing).

-This works much like Apollo's `addMockFunctionsToSchema` but functions better for this use case because it will continue to use resolver when a fixture isn't present and the fixtures preserve the memoization.

-### Usage
+# Usage

 ```javascript
 new GraphQLComponent({